General Motors Aerotrain

 In 1955, the railroads were trying to stem the dismal downward spiral they saw in passenger traffic.
 They were looking for a vehicle that was fast, economical to build and operate, and fashionable in appearance.

 However, with its rough ride and poorly designed locomotive, the prototypes were disliked by passengers and railroads alike.
-After testing on three railroads: the Pennsylvania, New York Central, and Union Pacific, the two trains were sold to the Rock Island, who used them in commuter service around Chicago.
+After testing on three railroads: the Pennsylvania, New York Central, and Union Pacific, the two trains were sold to the Rock Island, which used them in commuter service around Chicago.
 In this service, the Aerotrain was allowed to travel at only 60 mph.